programminghistorian/jekyll/lessons/vector-layers-qgis.md

 Trace the outline of Lot 38, which is more difficult because of the coastline, as accurately as possible.
-In order to show you the Snap feature**, we want you to trace along the modern coastline (snapping is an automatic editing operation that adjusts the feature you have drawn to coincide or lineup exactly with the coordinates and shape of another nearby feature)
+In order to show you the Snap feature, we want you to trace along the modern coastline (snapping is an automatic editing operation that adjusts the feature you have drawn to coincide or lineup exactly with the coordinates and shape of another nearby feature)